danorel/pytemplate/README.md

-# Foobar
+# foobar

-Foobar is a Python project for dealing with ...
+foobar is a Python project for dealing with ...

 ## Installation & Contributing